isomerpages/moe-admiraltysec/_admiralty-experience/Applied Learning Programme.md

 **Tier 1 Curriculum (Secondary 2)**

-In Secondary 2, students are provided a higher level of training in DT, STEM and ICT.
-During the fortnightly ALP lessons, students explore DT ideas and frameworks, learn coding and use microcontrollers to solve real-world problems.
-Using the additional skills learnt, students worked together in teams to work on a smart solution, which seeks to improve the lives of the elderlies.
-Students will then be given a chance to showcase their finished prototype and present the highlight of their year-long journey to their peers.
+In Secondary 2, students would use AI to solve real-world problems.
+Centered on the theme of “Inclusivity”, students would work in groups to ideate solutions for issues in the community.
+They would apply their knowledge of DT and coding from the Secondary 1 curriculum, and extend their knowledge on micro:bit to Huskylens.
+There would also be opportunities for students to showcase their works to fellow Admirals and the community.

 ![](/images/alp4.png)